Intervention Overview

 World Apology for Equal Dignity

-Several years ago Floyd Webster Rudmin had the idea to launch "The Apologies Project."
-The idea was for non-state groups (e.g., local or national peace organizations, churches, sub-national governments such as town, city, or county, school classes, from primary schools to gymnasia to universities) to apologize for an historic abuse.
+Several years ago, Floyd Webster Rudmin had the idea to launch "The Apologies Project."
+The idea was for non-state groups (e.g., local or national peace organizations, churches, sub-national governments such as town, city, or county, school classes, from primary schools to gymnasia to universities) to apologize for an historical abuse.
 This would entail researching an event in which their national or ethnic group did some harm to another identifiable group, then conceiving of a way to express apology for that event, and then publicizing that this research and apology have been done.

 Stop Hazing and Bullying